 We first considered a model for predicting future developments based on the actual plastic mass ingested by individual fulmars as in our statistical trend analyses.
 However, data-transformation of an increasing component of birds with no plastics tended to create erratic results in such longer-term predictions.
 Therefore that approach was not continued.
 In addition, OSPAR has not defined its longterm target for North Sea Ecological Quality for plastic ingestion in terms of individually ingested plastic mass but as a percentage of birds exceeding the level of 0.1g plastic in the stomach.
 Simplified data as percentages above or below a threshold do have another problem, which is that the dataset is reduced to periodic (annual) average performance.
 In our approach of evaluating trends over a period of the most recent ten years, the statistical procedure then has only ten data-points available for statistical tests and modelling.
 Simple linear regression cannot be applied to this type of data.
 The data need to be considered in a GLM approach (Generalized Linear Modelling), more specifically in a logistic analysis dedicated for binomial distributions (birds yes or no above threshold) and using logit transformed data.
-A similar type of analysis is used since long in the analyses of oiling rates among seabirds for OSPAR (cf. Camphuysen 2018 and earlier publications on that topic).
+A similar type of analysis is used since long in the analyses of oiling rates among seabirds for OSPAR (cf. Camphuysen 2019 and earlier publications on that topic).
 In an initial trial over the earlier 2007-2016 period, the logistic trend tested as significant (p=0.05) with the EcoQO target reached around year 2044, but with a considerable level of uncertainty shown in the standard errors of predicted annual averages.
 In principle, significance of the model should be the decision rule to whether or not use the trend for calculating future predicted values.

-In our previous analysis of data up to 2017 (Van Franeker & Kühn 2018), the ten-year binomial regression was not significant, but the same type of analysis over a longer period of data since the start of the Save the North Sea project in 2002 was significant (p=0.003).
+In our analysis of data up to 2017 (Van Franeker & Kühn 2018), the ten-year binomial regression was not significant, but the same type of analysis over a longer period of data since the start of the SNS project in 2002 was significant (p=0.003).
 That analysis predicted that the first year of the long-term EcoQO target could be reached between years 2055 to 2060.
-In the current data analysis up to 2018, both the 10 year binomial trend (Fig.7a; Table 5A p=0.026) and the longer trend since 2002 (Fig 7B; Table 5B; p<0.001) were statistically significant.
-Note that the traditional linear regressions were just not significant for the 10-year analysis (p=0.072; Table 4C), but only for the 2002-2018 period (p=0.043; Table 4B).
-Apparently the logistic analysis of annual data is somewhat quicker in assigning statistical significance than the linear regression of individual data.
-In the 10-year binomial data, the exceptionally low values for 2018 will play a role.
-This shortterm analysis predicts that the OSPAR EcoQO target might be in reach by the year 2038.
-The longerterm analysis 2002-2018 calculates that such may be the case in 2049.
+In the next data analysis 2002-2018, the trend was highly significant (p<0.001) and predicted reaching the target by year 2049.
+The decline is over the current 2002-2019 analysis in which the significant decline (p<0.001) models that the target may be reached in year 2048 (Figure 7A.; Table 5A).